shards-dev/Shards/README.md

 <p align="center">⚡ A dead-simple, batteries included tool for deploying app-specific-rollups. 😌</p>

-Noesis helps you build web3 products that scale and feel like web2 in days, not months.
+Circa helps you build web3 products that scale and feel like web2 in days, not months.
 We offer features that work out-of-the-box to speed up your workflow.